 And to call USATF, the governing body tasked with promoting the sport at the grass roots level, an absentee landlord when it came to road racing would be to denigrate all such landlords.
 Though USATF has in recent years belatedly gotten into the game, this year adding its first, wholly-owned road race property, .US National Road Racing Championships.
 But that effort is too little, too late.

 Personally, I do not see the give-and-take that has roiled the sport over the last several weeks as a zero-sum game where one side loses and the other wins.
 It should be win-win.
 I make the point that when there was interest in the running game, as when the New York City Marathon was on ABC network TV for 13 years until 1993, when the Chicago Marathon was covered live on CBS network, when the best runners in the world were college graduates from America and Europe, and when the foreign runners who did come to our shores came from all parts of the globe, giving an international flavor to the proceedings, we had the base upon which to build a viable sporting model.

 But when the original generation of running stars retired, and race directors benignly allowed an endless parade of anonymous, interchangeable East Africans who were neither required, nor chose to improve their market viability, the sport sagged into a state of disinterest over the course of 20 years.
-Out of that neglect grew ‘everyone is a winner’, the slew of new non-competitive “fun-run” events, and finally Competitor Group’s fateful decision to disengage from elite-oriented competition altogether.
+Out of that neglect grew the ‘everyone is a winner’ mentality, closely followed by the slew of new non-competitive “fun-run” events, and finally Competitor Group’s fateful decision to disengage from elite-oriented competition altogether.

 Which leaves us where?
 To do what?
 With whom?
 Toward what end?